 E. Effervescent Tablets:

 Place one tablet in a 250-ml beaker containing water at 20-30℃.
-Numerous gas bubbles evolved when the evolution of gas around the tablet or its fragments has ceased; the tablet shall have to integrate, being either dissolved or dispersed in the water so that no agglomerates of particles remain.
+Numerous gas bubbles evolved when the evolution of gas around the tablet or its fragments ceased; the tablet shall have to integrate, being either dissolved or dispersed in the water so that no agglomerates of particles remain.

 Repeat the operation on five further tablets.
 The tablets comply with the test if each of has six tablets disintegrates in the manner prescribed within 5 minutes unless otherwise stated in the individual monograph.